espressif/esp-idf/docs/en/api-guides/jtag-debugging/tips-and-quirks.rst

         ::

-            openocd -l openocd_log.txt -d 3 -f board/esp32-wrover-kit-3.3v.cfg
+            openocd -l openocd_log.txt -d3 -f board/esp32-wrover-kit-3.3v.cfg

         Logging to a file this way will prevent information displayed on the terminal.
-This may be a good thing taken amount of information provided, when increased debug level ``-d 3`` is set.
+This may be a good thing taken amount of information provided, when increased debug level ``-d3`` is set.
 If you still like to see the log on the screen, then use another command instead:

         ::

-            openocd -d 3 -f board/esp32-wrover-kit-3.3v.cfg 2>&1 | tee openocd.log
+            openocd -d3 -f board/esp32-wrover-kit-3.3v.cfg 2>&1 | tee openocd.log

     Debugger: